Hey, Remember – Barker’s Beauties

 Plus, with the consistent rocky dismissals of each of the Beauties I’m tempted to say there seemed to be a bit of pattern here and Barker was probably not the great guy he portrayed to his television audience.

-The success of Holly’s lawsuit and the failure of Barker’s had major fallout for the show.
-Pennington and the newest Barker Beauty Kathleen Bradley who arrived in 1990, were both canned after they ironically testified during Barker’s lost lawsuit against Holly.
-Bradley would go on to write some kind of tell-all book about her experiences with The Price Is Right.
+Pennington and the newest Barker Beauty Kathleen Bradley who arrived in 1990, were both fired after they both ironically testified during Barker’s lost lawsuit against Holly.
+Bradley would go on to write a kind of tell-all book about her experiences with The Price Is Right titled ‘Backstage At The Price Is Right: Memoirs of a Barker Beauty’.

-Since Hallstrom left there had been six women – models and production assistants – who were ‘dismissed’ (there’s that word again) from The Price Is Right by the hands of Barker.
-Hallstrom had said since she was unmarried with no children she was the only one who was able to stand up to the “the miserable tyranny at the hands of a mad dictator”.
+After Hailstorm left, there had been six women – models and production assistants – who were ‘dismissed’ (there’s that word again) from The Price Is Right by the hands of Barker.
+Hailstorm refused to let him get away with her actions, despite her having a lot to lose she was the only one to speak up against Barke at the time.
+She was unmarried with no children, but was adamant she was going to stand up to “the miserable tyranny at the hands of a mad dictator”.

 She’s talking about Barker again.

 Whoa.
-I’m proud Holly was always my favorite Barker Beauty!
+I’m proud of her!
+I’m glad Holly was always my favorite Barker Beauty!

 You can hear a little more from Holly herself after she won her lawsuit against Barker and the show.